Department-of-Design/Kevins-Awesome-Macros/sequential_purge/README.md

 2. Restart your firmware by sending `FIRMWARE_RESTART`.

-3. To check if it is installed correctly and initialize the counting, send the macro `_INITIALIZE_PURGE` in your printer's console.
+3. To initialize the counting and check if everything is installed correctly, send the macro `_INITIALIZE_PURGE` in your printer's console.
 This only needs to be done once.
 4. It is required to add `max_extrude_cross_section: 5` to your `[extruder]` config to allow effective purging to be possible.
 5. Open `KAM-settings.cfg` and navigate to the `Sequential Purging` section:
    ```yaml